whyeram/Beauty_soupy/README.md

 # Beauty_soupy
-This is a repo for opinion mining using beautiful soup
+This repo involves the usage of the Python Library: Beautiful soup for pulling data out of an HTML file.